The Summit at Manufacturing in America

 Raj Batra, President of the Digital Factory Division (DF) for Siemens USA

-In his role as President of the DF Division, Batra is responsible for overseeing all development, marketing, sales, R&D, vertical industry and manufacturing aspects for DF in the United States.
-Since joining Siemens in 1993, Batra has held a variety of high-level management and sales positions including VP, General Manager, Global Corporate Account Manager and Automotive and Aerospace Business Unit Manager.
+Raj Batrais President of the Digital Factory (DF) Division for Siemens USA.
+In this role, Batra is responsible for overseeing all development, marketing, sales, R&D, vertical industry and manufacturing aspects for DF in the United States.
+Joining Siemens in 1993, Batra has held a variety of high-level management, strategy and sales positions including VP, General Manager, Global Corporate Account Executive, and Director and founding member of the Automotive and Aerospace Vertical Market organizations.

-In addition to his responsibilities at Siemens, Batra is a member of the Board of Governors of The National Electrical Manufacturers Association (NEMA), a member of the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and member of the Board of Directors of PI-North America.
+In addition to his responsibilities at Siemens, Batra serves on the Executive Advisory Boards of The National Electrical Manufacturers Association (NEMA) and the Manufacturers Alliance for Productivity and Innovation (MAPI).
+He is also a Member of the Board of Directors of PI-North America.

-Prior to Siemens, Batra worked as a sales engineer and product manager developing automation solutions for discrete manufacturing and process industries.
+Prior to Siemens, Batra worked as a sales engineer developing automation solutions for discrete manufacturing and process industries.
 Batra earned a Bachelor of Science in Electrical Engineering from Lawrence Technological University in Michigan and a Master of Business Administration (MBA) from the University of Michigan.